RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice.md

 parameter: `password`
 required: No
 default value: `redhawk`
-format: Cleartext password, or can be specified as a SHA-1 hash if prefixed by the string `{SHA}`.
+format: Cleartext password or may be specified as a SHA-1 hash if prefixed by the string `{SHA}`.
 For example, `{SHA}82ab876d1387bfafe46cc1c8a2ef074eae50cb1d` is the SHA-stored version of the password `thepassword`.
 description: Password for remote control of the AdminServer.

 ## inet_http_server

 The AdminService can listen on a local Unix socket or on the network using a TCP socket.
-The inet_http_server section defines the network socket that the `rhadmin` can use for remote control of the AdminService.
+The `inet_http_server` section of the AdminService configuration file defines the network socket that the `rhadmin` can use for remote control of the AdminService.

-The following section describes all the available configuration parameters.
+The following section describes all available configuration parameters.

 ### Configuration Parameters